asadmahdi-phy/asadmahdi-phy.github.io/_pages/cv.md

   </div>

   <!-- =======================================================
-       UNIVERSITY OF DHAKA — MSc
+       UNIVERSITY OF DHAKA
+       MASTER OF SCIENCE
        ======================================================= -->

   <div class="cv-entry">